nimeshneema/William-Apple-Developer-Platform/Notes/Notes for future discussion.markdown

     -   Numbers

-        -   Integral/Non fractional (both positive and negative).
+        -   Integral/Non-fractional (both positive and negative).

-        -   Fractional (both rational (numbers which can be represented in numerator/denominator form) and irrational (which cannot be expressed in numerator/denominator form).
-0.5 is rational, whereas the value of Pi is irrational.
+        -   Fractional (both rational (numbers which can be represented in numerator/denominator form) and irrational (which cannot be expressed in numerator/denominator form). `0.5` is rational, whereas the value of `Pi` is irrational.

             Within the above two data type there are variations, which will differ in terms of range supported.

             If I have an 8 bit integer, I am only store value between `-128` to `127` inclusive.

             Integers can be 8, 16, 32 or 64 bit in size.

             Float and Double are data types for storing fractional numbers.

-        Float uses less number of bytes to store data, thus storing data with lesser precision.
+            Float uses less number of bytes to store data, thus can store data with lesser precision.

             Double can store numbers with higher precision.

+    -   Character

-    -   Character (a single character such as 'c') and String (a sequence of one or more characters such as "Hello").
+        -   A single character such as 'c' and string, a sequence of one or more characters such as "Hello".

 -   Word size of macine (commonly 32 or 64 bit).

--   Collection data type
+-   Collection data type.

     -   These are also sometimes referred to as Derived data types.

-    -   They are called derived, becasue they are derived from the some base data type (numberic and character).
+    -   They are called derived, becasue they can be derived from some base data type (numberic and character).

-    -   Array (a sequence of items, usually of the same data type)
+    -   Array: A sequence of items, usually of the same data type.

-        Formal definition of array: It is an ordered list indexed with numbers.
-Index starts with 0.
+        Formal definition of array: An ordered list indexed with numbers.
+Index starts with `0`.

-    -   Dictionary (An unordered list indexed with a key)
+    -   Dictionary: An unordered list indexed with a key.

-    -   Set An unordered collection of items with no duplication.
+    -   Set: An unordered collection of items with no duplication.

         In set there is no concept of sequence but inclusion.